Filter by:

 Lewis and Clark on the Great Plains A Natural History

-• male Drawing of an adult male elk Gray Squirrel Sciurus carolinensis Captain Clark reported
+• Elk, adult male Drawing of an adult male elk Gray Squirrel Sciurus carolinensis Captain Clark reported that the gray squirrel was found as far north as the mouth of the Little Sioux River, in present-day Iowa (Harrison County) or adjacent Nebraska (Burt County).

 • N.D.